 Quick document identification from the photo instead of manual forms filling

-Smart IDReader technology is used by most leading banks, insurance companies, notaries and telecoms in Russia, as well as a number of national airlines, retailers, tax refund companies around the world (Aeroflot, Croatia Airlines, atc).
+Smart IDReader technology is used by most leading banks, insurance companies, notaries and telecoms, as well as a number of national airlines, retailers, tax refund companies around the world (Aeroflot, Croatia Airlines, atc).

 Where is the automatic recognition used and how do companies benefit from it (10 examples from 2019)